ReddyLab/Cas12a_screen_analysis/README.md

-Coas for DESeq2 analysis of the Cas12a essentiality screen
+Code for DESeq2 analysis of the Cas12a essentiality screen